EangJS/RTK_OpenFlashloader/README.md

 > [!NOTE]
 > AmebaDPlus is used as the example

-Add the flashloader into the `.xml` of the device profile to use in
+Copy the respective device `.xml` located in `devices/` to the following directory:

 Windows
 `C:\Users\user\AppData\Roaming\SEGGER\JLinkDevices\Realtek\AmebaDPlus\RTL8721DXX.xml`